Manage Jupyter notebook servers

 Once done with configuring, click Apply and OK.

-Then to explicitly switch to the configured server, click the Jupyter Server widget and select .
+Then to explicitly switch to the configured server, selectfrom the list of the servers in the Jupyter toolbar.

 Execute any code cell to run the managed server or to connect to the running configured server.